bottenderjs/messaging-apis/packages/messaging-api-messenger/README.md

 ------------------- | --------- | -----------
 config              | `Object`  | Configuration of NLP. config.nlp_enabled  | `Boolean` | Optional.
 Either enable NLP or disable NLP for that Page. config.model        | `String`  | Optional.
 Specifies the NLP model to use.
-Either one of `{ENGLISH, CHINESE, DUTCH, FRENCH_STANDARD, GERMAN_STANDARD, TALIAN_STANDARD, POLISH, PORTUGUESE, ROMANIAN, SPANISH, VIETNAMESE}`, or `CUSTOM`. config.custom_token | `String`  | Optional.
+Either one of `{CHINESE, CROATIAN, DANISH, DUTCH, ENGLISH, FRENCH_STANDARD, GERMAN_STANDARD, HEBREW, HUNGARIAN, IRISH, ITALIAN_STANDARD, KOREAN, NORWEGIAN_BOKMAL, POLISH, PORTUGUESE, ROMANIAN, SPANISH, SWEDISH, VIETNAMESE}`, or `CUSTOM`. config.custom_token | `String`  | Optional.
 Access token from Wit. config.verbose      | `Boolean` | Optional.
 Specifies whether verbose mode if enabled, which returns extra information like the position of the detected entity in the query. config.n_best       | `Number`  | Optional.
 The number of entities to return, in descending order of confidence.
 Minimum 1.
 Maximum 8.
 Defaults to 1.